Blues In Britain Review

 This is the third new release from one man music industry Stompin' Dave in various guises over the recent months.
 Now we have a good old slice of rock n roll and rockabilly with a fair bit of blues for good measure.

 For this release of ten glorious covers, which has the sound of the old Sun Studios, was actually recorded in Farnham at the Mayfair Studios.
 He is joined by Mark Feld on bass and, changing from his regular bass duties to drums Earl Jackson.
 This title little unit give it that authentic feel and make for a highly enjoyable thirty minutes of truly classic music.
-Dave's an amazing musician - I've yet to see an instrument he can't play - but the limits himself to guitar and piano and achieves the sound of the originals, which is quite a feat in itself.
+Dave's an amazing musician - I've yet to see an instrument he can't play - but here he limits himself to guitar and piano and achieves the sound of the originals, which is quite a feat in itself.

 Dave switches between instruments throughout from a full sounding piano style of Jerry Lee Lewis to some great guitar on songs like "I'm Ready", through a really funky groove for Slim Harpo's 'Shake Your Hips', and from Elvis's early sessions in 'That's All Right Mama'.
 The Band drive things along nicely and being uncluttered produce a nice lean rhythm full of the sound we all know from those legendary Sun sessions.